shagu/pfUI/README.md

 # pfUI

-An Addon for World of Warcraft (1.12) mostly known as "Vanilla" which aimes to be a full replacement for the original Wow interface in a single Addon.
-The design is highly inspired by TukUI and ElvUI.
-It is entirely written from scratch without any inclusion of 3rd party addons or libraries.
+An AddOn for World of Warcraft (1.12.1), mostly known as "Vanilla", which aims to be a full replacement for the original interface.
+The design is highly inspired by TukUI and ElvUI, bringing modern features and a minimalistic style that's easy to use right from the start.
+It is entirely written from scratch without any inclusion of third-party addons or libraries.

-This is **not** an addon-pack like [ShaguUI](http://shagu.org/shaguui/) which means that no external Addons will be included.
-There will be support for external addons like MobHealth3 and HealComm, but they will be never shipped within the package.
+This is **not** an addon-pack like [ShaguUI](http://shagu.org/shaguui/), however, there will be support for external addons like MobHealth3 and HealComm, but they will never be shipped within the package.

 ## Screenshots